-The Institute evaluated events subsequent to December 31, 2016 through April 21, 2017, the date on which the financial statements were available for issuance.
-It was determined that there were no subsequent events or transactions that were material in the financial statements at December 31, 2016.
+The Institute evaluated events subsequent to December 31, 2017 through June 1, 2018.
+It was determined that there were no subsequent events or transactions that were material in the financial statements at December 31, 2017.

 13. Approval of the Financial Statements